 How do I remove the header?

-The "sent on behalf of" text in your message header can be removed by setting up DKIM for your sending domain.
-This will make the heading of your messages appear a little more clean and only your own From email address will be displayed (the name of our mail server will not be displayed).
+The "sent on behalf of" text in your message header can be removed by setting up DKIM for your sending domain which is free and available on all ActiveCampaign plan levels.
+This will make the heading of your messages appear a little cleaner, and only your own From email address will be displayed (the name of our mail server will not be displayed).

-Click “Save Settings” at the bottom of the page when done.
-Once complete, the “sent on behalf of” text will be removed from all outgoing emails that are sent using the domain you setup.
-Sometimes it can take a few hours for the DNS records to propagate.
-If it doesn't appear to be working at first, wait a few hours and retry.
+As a reminder, it can take a few hours for the DNS records to propagate.
+If it doesn't seem to be working, please wait a few hours and retry.